COMP6258-Reproducibility-Challenge/PRUNING-NEURAL-NETWORKS-AT-INITIALIZATION-WHY-ARE-WE-MISSING-THE-MARK-/README.md

 ## Overview

 In this work, works of <a href="https://arxiv.org/abs/2205.09328" target="_blank">Pruning Neural Networks at Initialization: Why are We Missing the Mark?</a> are reproduced.
 Three pruning methods on VGG16 and VGG19 respectively on CIFAR10 (GraSP: , SNIP: , SynFlow: `trials/synflow`) are implemented.
-The results are the same as the original paper.
+In each trial, the pruned model is trained 80 epochs to observe performance.

+The results are the same as the original paper except the results of the inversion method.
+When applying inversion on SynFlow and GraSP, the trends of testing accuracy are not in the same as the guess, which should be decreasing sharply.
+The trends still increase.
+This needs further researches.

 ## How to Run

-### Requirements
+### Resources

 PyTorch >= 1.4.0